Mike & Joyces Travel logs

 These pictures show the terrain as we head toward the Continental Divide and the Great Divide Basin.
 Low mountains with vast stretches of inner-mountain plateau is how I would describe the topography.
 Sagebrush dominates the plateaus.

-When we cross over the Continental Divide snow fences are there to keep winter snow off the highway.
+When we cross back over the Continental Divide snow fences are there to keep winter snow off the highway.
+Note that we are no longer in the Great Divide Basin.

 The Continental Divide along here is only 7,174'.